 While rear-end accidents aren’t usually considered dangerous (most occur at less than 10 MPH), they can still cause people long-term injuries which could last a lifetime.
 People have sustained damage to their spines, neck, face, brain, and knees during these kinds of accidents.
 Many rear-end collisions are also referred to as “whiplash accidents” because most involve sustaining whiplash injury to the neck and back.

 However, more severe injuries can occur if the vehicle was traveling at a high rate of speed or was larger than the car ahead of it.
 Collisions involving 18-wheelers and other large commercial trucks are often deadly to the people in the passenger vehicles.
 These larger vehicles can weigh anywhere from 10,000 to 80,000 pounds, which creates a tremendous amount of force.
-In these cases, traumatic brain injury, broken bones, severe spinal damage, and even wrongful death are a possible outcome.
+In these cases, traumatic brain injury, broken bones, severe spinal damage, and even wrongful death are possible outcomes.